annhtuan/TUANANH_CANTP/README.md

   - `python-can`
   - `python_ics`
   - `filelock`
-Additionally, you need to install the **RP1210 J2534 API Install Kit** driver, which can be downloaded from the following link:
+-Additionally, you need to install the **RP1210 J2534 API Install Kit** driver, which can be downloaded from the following link:
 [RP1210 J2534 API Install Kit](https://intrepidcs.com/products/software/vehicle-spy/vehicle-spy-evaluation/)
 ## Example: Switching Between CAN Standard and CAN FD
 To switch between sending CAN Standard and CAN FD, you can modify the second parameter in the following code: